rm-gupta/skillSprint1/README.md

 - Set the date and time on the home screen so that a new skill is displayed each day
 - Added tab bar at the bottom for home, recording, and profile screens
 - Made Skill Details screen scrollable
-- Hid the back button from login to home screen
+- Hid the back button from login to home screen, changed all the back button colors

 ### Ritu Gupta (25%)
 -